activengage/webrtc-hello-world-video-js/README.md

 # Pre-Requisites

-In order to use the Bandwidth API, users need to set up the appropriate application in their [Bandwidth Dashboard](https://dashboard.bandwidth.com/) and create [API credentials](https://dev.bandwidth.com/guides/accountCredentials.html#top).
+In order to use the Bandwidth API, users need to set up [API credentials](https://dev.bandwidth.com/guides/accountCredentials.html#top).
 WebRTC must be enabled for your account to run this sample.
 Please check with your account manager to ensure you are provisioned for WebRTC.

-To create an application, log into the [Bandwidth Dashboard](https://dashboard.bandwidth.com/) and navigate to the `Applications` tab.
-Fill out the **New Application** form, selecting the service (Messaging or Voice) that the application will be used for.
-All Bandwidth services require publicly accessible Callback URLs.
-For more information on how to set one up see [Callback URLs](#callback-urls).

 For more information about API credentials see [here](https://dev.bandwidth.com/guides/accountCredentials.html#top).